ember-learn/super-rentals-tutorial/README.md

 ## Why?

-* Make sure the tutorial steps are up-to-date and working correctly with the latest Ember, Ember CLI Ember Data, etc.
+* Make sure the tutorial steps are up-to-date and working correctly with the latest Ember, Ember CLI EmberData, etc.
 * Save time by not having to manually sync the content with upstream blueprint changes!
 * Easy to maintain – changing a step early on in the tutorial automatically